libriscv/rvscript/README.md

 > median 1999ns  		lowest: 1984ns     	highest: 2244ns
 ```

-This particular output is with C++ RTTI and exceptions enabled.
+This particular output is with C++ RTTI and exceptions disabled.
 The emulator was using experimental binary translation.

 ## Getting started

-Install cmake, git, clang-10 or 11 (trunk) for your system.
+Install cmake, git, clang-11 for your system.
 Don't use GCC - it's slower on all benchmarks.

 Run `setup.sh` to make sure that libriscv is initialized properly.
 Then go into the engine folder and run: